Would-Be NYC Subway Bomber Najibullah Zazi Sentencing Today

-Najibullah Zazi, the would-be New York City subway bomber, will finally be sentenced today, April 23, over nine years after he pleaded guilty to terrorism charges and more than a decade after the media descended on Denver to cover his story.
+Najibullah Zazi, the would-be New York City subway bomber, will finally be sentenced on May 2 over nine years after he pleaded guilty to terrorism charges and more than a decade after the media descended on Denver to cover his story.

 In September 2008, Zazi, now 33, was arrested in Aurora and held on multiple terrorism charges related to his plan to blow up the New York City subway system.
 Although he initially denied being involved in terrorist activities, the Denver airport shuttle driver eventually admitted to investigators that he and two high school friends, Zarein Ahmedzay and Adis Medunjanin, had been recruited by Al-Qaeda to carry out suicide bombings in New York.
 Zazi pleaded guilty to terrorism charges in February 2010 and has been awaiting sentencing in the Eastern District of New York Court ever since.

-Note: This story has been updated to reflect Zazi's new sentencing date.